mnr/writing-wip/kwak-anthology.md

 Lupe waves the room into view, then spreads her hands to enlarge the space where the oven used to be.
 Spinning her fingers counter-clockwise re-assembles it to its assumed state before the explosion.
 To the side of the room were two new objects; a circuit board and a meal box.

-“Okay, look at this,” Lupe points at the back of the oven.
+“Okay, look at this.”
+Lupe points at the back of the oven.
 "The scan couldn't find any pieces of the oven circuit board, so it left that space empty.
 But look at this circuit to the side - the scan found parts of it all over the room.
-I have no doubt it was near - or inside - the oven when it exploded.
+It was near - or inside - the oven when it exploded.
 This isn’t the standard Hestia circuit board.
 Someone installed a home-built version.”

 “Can you move to the bedroom desk?” asks Araci.